Leo Wanner

 Selected research activities

-In 2024, Leo acted as PI in three large scale European research projects.
-Furthermore, he served as General Chair of the International Conference on Computational Linguistics, as Area Chair of the Rolling Review Service of the Association for Computational Linguistics, and as Program Committee member of several top conferences in the areas of Computational Linguistics (ACL, EMNLP, EACL) and Artificial Intelligence (IJCAI, ECAI).
-He also co-organized the Shonan Symposium on Intelligent Interaction with Autonomous Assistants under the auspices of the National Institute of Informatics, Japan.
+In 2025, Leo acted as PI in three large scale European research projects.
+In November, he started his ERC AdG project on construction principles of lexical collocations.
+Furthermore, Leo served as General Chair of the International Conference on Computational Linguistics, as Area Chair of the Rolling Review Service of the Association for Computational Linguistics, and as Program Committee member of several top conferences in the areas of Computational Linguistics (ACL, EMNLP, EACL) and Artificial Intelligence (IJCAI, ECAI).